-The IT Standards Blueprint was developed in 2010 and published in 2014, after undergoing a minor update in 2013.
+The IT Standards Blueprint was developed in 2010 and published in 2014, and has undergone minor updates in 2013, 2018 and 2021.

-It has been 9 years since the Blueprint was developed.
+It has been 11 years since the Blueprint was developed.
 Within this period a number of changes have occurred within the industry and the IT Standards space, necessitating the detailed review of the Blueprint.
 Some of these changes include: